oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Verifying Holder-Selected Disclosures

-On a high level, the Verifier
+At a high level, the Verifier

  * receives the `COMBINED-PRESENTATION` from the Holder and verifies the signature of the SD-JWT using the Issuer's public key,
- * verifies the Holder Binding JWT, if Holder Binding is required, using the public key included in the SD-JWT,
+ * verifies the Holder Binding JWT, if Holder Binding is required by the Verifier's policy, using the public key included in the SD-JWT,
- * calculates the digests over the Holder-Selected Disclosures and verifies that each digest is contained in the SD-JWT.
+ * calculates the hash digests over the Holder-Selected Disclosures and verifies that each digest is contained in the SD-JWT.

 The detailed algorithm is described in (#verifier_verification).